atuinsh/atuin-ydoc-convert/README.md

 # atuin-ydoc-convert

+> **Note:** this is an internal repository, and issues and pull requests will not be accepted.

 Converts XML from BlockNote's YJS format to the standard BlockNote JSON format.
 Uses [roxmltree](https://crates.io/crates/roxmltree) to parse the XML.

 ## Usage